 “How do I start a podcast?”

+So, you want to start a podcast but don’t know where to look?
 The first and easiest answer is to Google it.
 Then hire somebody to make it sound great.
 Then I’d recommend buying some basic equipment to record your podcast at home.

 Here’s what I use.